FDA Banned Impossible Burger Ingredients

 It is genetically engineered by adding soy to genetically modified yeast (3).
 The mixture is fermented to create a heme-like compound.

-Impossible Foods was in some hot water with the FDA over this ingredient over it’s concerning negative health effects (4).
+They were in some hot water with the FDA over this ingredient over it’s concerning negative health effects (4).

 Salt - 16% of your daily value.

-Fortified Vitamins and Minerals:
+Fortified Nutrients: Vitamins and Minerals

 Mixed Tocopherols (Vitamin E), Zinc Gluconate, Thiamine Hydrochloride (Vitamin B1), Sodium Ascorbate (Vitamin C), Niacin, Pyridoxine Hydrochloride (Vitamin B6), Riboflavin (Vitamin B2), Vitamin B12.